International Mercantile Marine Company: Decline

 The IMM company vice president released a statement following the sinking of the RMS Titanic, assuring that despite the lack of communication from the ship, she was "unsinkable".

-The sinking of the Titanic was one of the causes of the decline of IMMC.
+The RMS Titanic at Southampton, before her departure.

 The early 1910s marked a turning point for the IMM.
 Indeed, on 15 April 1912, the Titanic, flagship of its fleet, sank during her maiden voyage.
 Besides the financial and human losses, the sinking had repercussions on the organization of the trust.
 Through the American commission of inquiry devoted to the sinking, Senator William Alden Smith openly attacked the very principle of the company and Morgan.
 As had been arranged before Titanic sank, J. Bruce Ismay retired as president of IMM in 1913 and was succeeded by Harold Sanderson Morgan died on 31 March 1913.
 After the 1915–16 receivership, Sanderson was succeeded as president by Franklin, who had been the receiver.

 However, the sinking of the Titanic did not bring about the end of the IMM.
 Although theoretically powerful due to its continued influence with some of the top American, British, and German shipping companies, the overseeing company never managed to overcome its own financial problems, nor dominate the bulk of the North Atlantic shipping trade, and was therefore not as successful as expected.
 The company went into receivership in 1915 and was placed in the hands of Franklin, who managed to save it.
 In the late 1920s, he received grants from the government to American ships (built in the United States or flying the flag) and in 1926 it sold the White Star Line to the Royal Mail Steam Packet Company for £7 million, of which £2.35 million was still unpaid when the Royal Mail Group, which was overleveraged and undercapitalized, collapsed in the early 1930s.
 In 1930, IMM possessed 30 vessels.
 There were 19 in 1933 and only 11 by 1935.